XRotoX/nodejsBasicDemo/README.md

 **Demo** of the web site can be found before 06/11/20 on this link: https://www.spacexers.ml

+**Note:** Using the spacexers website without secured http connection is not recommended and will prevent some services from working fine, such as websocket connection.

 ## Features:
 - User session cookie to avoid login in each visit.